FlorianWilhelm/wald-stack-demo/README.md

       ```
       mamba env create -f environment.yml
       ```
-      If this command fails by not resolving all packages use channel `conda-forge` instead.
    5. activate the environment with `mamba activate wald-stack`,
    6. create a directory `~/.dbt/` and a file `profiles.yml` in it, with content:
       ```yaml